jtgry/grayandco/content/_index.md

   - template: feature-item
     image: "/uploads/laurengray.svg"
     link:
+- template: block-reviews
+  heading: ''
+  subheading: More Love Notes
+  content: ''
+  items:
+  - template: block-item
+    image: "/uploads/DSC_0036-2.jpg"
+    heading: Anna
+    content: '"I cannot say enough good things about working with Lauren!
+She made me feel so comfortable in front of the camera and it was genuinely a FUN experience working with her.
+I had a blast!
+And the best part: I love how my photos turned out!!"'
+    more_text: ''
+    more_url: ''
+  - template: block-item
+    image: "/uploads/DSC_0036-2.jpg"
+    heading: Matt & Nikki
+    content: '"Lauren did a wonderful job with our photos.
+I love that she made the whole experience sweet and fun.
+My husband and I felt so comfortable being photographed by her.
+I also love that she seemed so happy about her work.
+It’s great to work with someone that loves what they do.I would highly recommend her to anyone that wants amazing photos.
+I will definitely use her again for any future photo needs."'
+    more_text: ''
+    more_url: ''
 - template: block-statement
   heading: Gray & Co.
   content: We believe at <b>Gray & Co.</b> that clients deserves a team that can meet